 - 1. To review the impact of technological changes as soon as possible after the development of the implementation plan, - 2.
-To meet and discuss the impact of the implementation plan on such issues as

-- 3. To develop and recommend specific training programs and/or procedures regarding use and operation of computer equipment. - 4.
+To meet and discuss the impact of the implementation plan on such issues as wage and classification changes; career ladder realignment; methods of introduction of new equipment and operating procedures; ergonomic specification; health and safety issues; training and job redesign. - 3.
+To develop and recommend specific training programs and/or procedures regarding use and operation of computer equipment. - 4.
 To review specific problems as they arise.